The VIMOS Public Extragalactic Redshift Survey (VIPERS). Exploring the dependence of the three-point correlation function on stellar mass and luminosity at 0.5<z<1.1: Covariance matrices

 In this analysis, the errors on both the connected and reduced 3PCF are estimated from the diagonal elements of the covariance matrices, calculated using the 26 mocks discussed in Sect. \ref{sub:errors}.
 We have also estimated the full normalised covariance matrices, defined as:

 where $\sigma_{Q_{i}}$ is the value of the covariance of the i-th elements.
-We show for illustrative purposes in Figs. \ref{fig:cov1} and \ref{fig:cov2} for the luminosity bins at two characteristic scales, $r_{12}=2.5$ and $r_{12}=10$ \Mpch, respectively.
+We show for illustrative purposes in Figs. \ref{fig:cov1} and \ref{fig:cov2} the luminosity bins at two characteristic scales, $r_{12}=2.5$ and $r_{12}=10$ \Mpch, respectively.

 We find that at the smallest scales the covariance between bins is small, decreasing with increasing luminosity threshold.
-At the highest scales the correlation between bins is more significant, decreasing, also in this case, with increasing luminosity threshold, and presents a similar shape to the one obtained in other analysis \citep[e.g.][]{gaztanaga2005,hoffmann2015}.
-In this work, we have considered only the diagonal parts of the covariance matrix, given the small number of available mocks; while for the purpose of this paper this is not significant, and the main results and trends found are not affected by this assumption, their statistical significance might be, especially at the larger scales.
-In these cases, a statistical analysis of the data would require the use of the full covariance to correctly estimate errorbars.
+At the highest scales the correlation between bins is more significant, decreasing, also in this case, with increasing luminosity threshold, and presents a similar shape to the one obtained in other analyses \citep[e.g.][]{gaztanaga2005,hoffmann2015}.
+Given the limited number of mocks available, in the analysis of this paper we have considered only the diagonal part of the covariance matrices, since off-diagonal elements may be less robustly estimated.
+For the purpose of this paper this is not significant, and the main results and trends found are not affected by this assumption; we note, however, that their statistical significance might be affected, especially at the largest scales.
+In these cases, a statistical analysis of the data would require the use of the full covariance to correctly estimate error-bars.
 We plan to take it into account in a future analysis, in which we plan to provide constraints on the galaxy bias.